zhichunguo/ZhichunGuo/content/publication/Recipe2Vec/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the Web Conference 2021*
+publication: In *International Joint Conferences on Artificial Intelligence Organization*
-publication_short: In *WWW*
+publication_short: In *IJCAI*

-abstract: The recent success of graph neural networks has significantly boosted molecular property prediction, advancing activities such as drug discovery.
-The existing deep neural network methods usually require large training dataset for each property, impairing their performance in cases (especially for new molecular properties) with a limited amount of experimental data, which are common in real situations.
-To this end, we propose Meta-MGNN, a novel model for few-shot molecular property prediction.
-Meta-MGNN applies molecular graph neural network to learn molecular representations and builds a meta-learning framework for model optimization.
-To exploit unlabeled molecular information and address task heterogeneity of different molecular properties, Meta-MGNN further incorporates molecular structures, attribute based self-supervised modules and self-attentive task weights into the former framework, strengthening the whole learning model.
-Extensive experiments on two public multi-property datasets demonstrate that Meta-MGNN outperforms a variety of state-of-the-art methods.
+abstract: Learning effective recipe representations is essential in food studies.
+Unlike what has been developed for image-based recipe retrieval or learning structural text embeddings, the combined effect of multi-modal information (i.e., recipe images, text, and relation data) receives less attention.
+In this paper, we formalize the problem of multi-modal recipe representation learning to integrate the visual, textual, and relational information into recipe embeddings.
+In particular, we first present Large-RG, a new recipe graph data with over half a million nodes, making it the largest recipe graph to date.
+We then propose Recipe2Vec, a novel graph neural network based recipe embedding model to capture multi-modal information.
+Additionally, we introduce an adversarial attack strategy to ensure stable learning and improve performance.
+Finally, we design a joint objective function of node classification and adversarial learning to optimize the model.
+Extensive experiments demonstrate that Recipe2Vec outperforms state-ofthe-art baselines on two classic food study tasks, i.e., cuisine category classification and region prediction.
+Dataset and codes are available at https://github.com/meettyj/Recipe2Vec.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.